Marketplace Strategies to Help Retailers Quickly Grow Their Online Business in a Digital-First Economy

-Since the pandemic, emarketer.com decreased its global retail forecast by over 10 percentage points, but their global eCommerce forecast only decreased by 2 percentage points.
-They report that nine countries including the Philippines, Malaysia, and Spain, are projected to see more than 20 percent growth in retail eCommerce sales in 2020.
+Since the pandemic, emarketer.com decreased its global retail forecast by over 10 percentage points, but its global commerce forecast only decreased by 2 percentage points.
+They report that nine countries including the Philippines, Malaysia, and Spain, are projected to see more than 20 percent growth in retail commerce sales in 2020.

-China continues to dominate global eCommerce and 62.6 percent of all digital sales will take place in Asia-Pacific.
-North America and Western Europe are a smaller fraction of global eCommerce sales, at 19.1 percent and 12.7 percent.
+China continues to dominate global commerce and 62.6 percent of all digital sales will take place in Asia-Pacific.
+North America and Western Europe are a smaller fraction of global commerce sales, at 19.1 percent and 12.7 percent.